nballier/RELIA/5_Projects.md

 ASSIGNMENT : in class,  present the Penn Treebank as a tasget and Treetagger as a tool.

+Next step: analyse Treetagger results : precision and recall of the PoS-tagger.
 Next stage: use Linguistica to analyse Walker's corpus of definitions

 **3. Project in text generation (literary creation of a text to be specified)** (Claude, Guillaume)

 INSTRUCTIONS : Read papers, Specify the size of text generated (chapter? epilogue) and your research question.
 Specify the raining data and the features that have been used to generate the text.

 **4. A Pragmatic Approach to chatbots (Making sense with a chatbot?)**  <br/>